The balcony of the Axarquia

 Description

-Canillas de Aceituno, with its winding, narrow streets, reflects its Moorish origins.
-The village has no squares, and its streets are characterised by their arched entrances, such as those of Calle Agua and Calleja.
-Highlights include the Casa de los Diezmos, the Casa Esgrafiada with Moorish details, the Aljibe Árabe, the 16th century Church of Ntra.
-Sra. del Rosario and the remains of the castle in the square of the same name.
+Canillas de Aceituno, with its network of winding, narrow streets, reflects its Moorish origins.
+The village has no squares, and its streets are characterised by their entrance arches, such as those on Calle Agua and Calleja.
+Notable sights include the Casa de los Diezmos, the Casa Esgrafiada with its Moorish details, the Arab cistern, the 16th-century Church of Nuestra Señora del Rosario, and the remains of the castle in the square of the same name.

 What to do in Canillas de Aceituno, Málaga